MTG/DeepConvSep/README.md

 The evaluation scripts can be found in the subfolder "evaluation".
 The subfolder "script_cluster" contains scripts to run the evaluation script in parallel on a HPC cluster system.

+For Bach10, you need to run the script Bach10_eval_only.m for each method in the 'base_estimates_directory' folder and for the 10 pieces.
+To evaluate the separation of the <a href="https://zenodo.org/record/321361#.WNFhKt-i7J8">Bach10 Sibeliust dataset</a>, use the 'Bach10_eval_only_original.m' script.
+Be careful not to mix the estimation directories for the two datasets.

 For iKala, you need to run the script evaluate_SS_iKala.m for each of the 252 files in the dataset.
 The script takes as parameters the id of the file, the path to the dataset, and the method of separation, which needs to be a directory containing the separation results, stored in 'output' folder.